-Jurupa Valley is a city in Southern California where the West’s Old World charm is very much alive.
-The town is surrounded by San Bernardino County to the north and west, Riverside to the south and east, and Eastvale to the west.
+Jurupa Valley is a city in Southern California where the West’s Old World charm is alive.
+San Bernardino County surrounds the town to the north and west, Riverside to the south and east, and Eastvale to the west.

-The Serrano (Taquatam) historically lived in the San Bernardino Mountains and other parts of Southern California, including the Mojave Desert.
+Jurupa Valley is located where the territory of the Gabrielino met that of the Serrano (Taquatam).
+That group historically lived in the San Bernardino Mountains and other parts of Southern California, including the Mojave Desert.
 The name itself translates to “highlander.”

 Spanish rule in the area ended in 1821 as a result of the Mexican War of Independence.
-It was subsequently ruled as part of the Department of California under Mexico until the territories were ceded to the United States in 1848.
+It was subsequently part of Mexico until the territories were ceded to the United States in 1848.

 BECOMING A CITY

 The people of Jurupa valley have been carving their place in the world even before the earliest settlers from Europe arrived in the 1870s.
-However, by the late 19th century, the valley fell under the shadow of a city rising to the east: Riverside.
+Over time, small towns arose as development occurred, including West Riverside (later Rubidoux), Glen Avon, and Wineville (later Mira Loma).

 Jurupa valley spans 44 square miles and encompasses Jurupa Hills, Mira Loma, Rubidoux, Pedley, Indian Hills, Belltown, Glen Avon, Sunnyslope, and Crestmore Heights.